vrk-kpa/suomifi-ui-components/src/core/Form/TimeInput/TimeInput.md

 The `<TimeInput>` component is used to input times.
-It looks and behaves similarly to a regular `<TextInput>` but has the following autocomplete features on input blur:
+It looks and behaves similarly to a regular `<TextInput>` but has the following autocomplete features **on input blur**:

-- If the user types 1 or 2 characters which are valid hours (0-24), the time will be autocompleted.
+- 1 or 2 characters which are valid hours (0-24) will be autocompleted to full time.
 A leading zero will also be removed.
-  - E.g. 14 --> 14.00
+  - 14 --> 14.00
-  - E.g. 09 --> 9.00 and 9 --> 9.00
+  - 09 --> 9.00
+  - 9 --> 9.00
-- If the user types 4 characters which form a valid "military time" value, the dot `.` character will be added as a separator.
-A leading zero will also be removed.
+- 4 characters which form a valid "military time" will be autocompleted to full time
-  - E.g. 1745 --> 17.45 and 0200 --> 2.00
+  - 1745 --> 17.45
+  - 0200 --> 2.00
-- If the user types an otherwise valid time with a leading zero in the hours, the zero will be removed
+- Leading zero will be removed from hours
-  - E.g. 07.45 --> 7.45
+  - 07.45 --> 7.45
-- If the user types the colon `:` character it will be replaced with the dot `.` character.
+- The colon `:` character it will be replaced with the dot `.` character.
 Dot is the correct time separator character in the Finnish language.

---

 TimeInput is typically used together with [DateInput](/#/Components/DateInput).